 Sometimes it takes a lot to bring around a skeptical crowd.
-Advent, however, is a time to lose our skepticism and see ‘incredible things’ every day.
+Advent is a time to lose our skepticism and look for ‘incredible things’ daily.

-The photo is one of two eagles perching near my house, one of those ‘incredible things’ I saw last week.
-When I was young, bald eagles were one of the first to be added to the endangered species after their population plummeted because of the use of the pesticide DDT.
-I still remember the public service announcements showing first someone shooting at an eagle in the sky, and then pan over to an Indian with a tear running down his cheek.
-It was a powerful image.
-Seeing the resurgence of the population of bald eagles is an ‘incredible thing’, especially for a skeptical generation who firmly believed they were lost forever.
+The photo is of two eagles who sometimes perch near my house, one of those ‘incredible things’ I saw around my home.
+When I was young, bald eagles were one of the first to be added to the endangered species.
+Their population plummeted because of the use of the pesticide DDT.
+I still remember the public service announcements showing first someone shooting at an eagle in the sky, and then panning over to an Indian with a tear running down his cheek.
+It was a memorable image for me.
+Seeing the resurgence of the population of bald eagles is an ‘incredible thing’, especially for a skeptic who had been convinced they were lost forever.

-Seeing incredible things is not just reserved for the circumstances surrounding a miraculous healing, or an astonishing recovery of an endangered species, or even getting a sighting of a majestic creature like the bald eagle.
+Seeing incredible things is not just reserved for the circumstances surrounding a miraculous healing, an astonishing recovery of an endangered species, or sighting a majestic creature like the bald eagle.

-Advent is a time to see ‘incredible things’ in the ordinary, to open our eyes to see the mighty and mysterious hand of God at work in all facets of our life.
+Advent is a time to see incredible things in the ordinary, to open our eyes to see God’s mighty and mysterious hand at work in all facets of life.
 The eternal Word was made flesh and now dwells among us.
-As the prophet Isaiah says, “See, I am doing something new.
+As God says through the prophet Isaiah says, “See, I am doing something new.
 Do you not perceive it?”
 (43:19)

 Comments